stadust/demonlist-guidelines/000_index/100_takeaways.md

 ## User Area

 - Pointercrate features a [User Area](/login) in which players may create a profile associated with their player on the Demon List.
-Features such as [player nationality](/guidelines/miscellaneous#nationality) and locking submissions from other players can be accessed here!
+Features such as [setting a player location](/guidelines/miscellaneous#location) and locking submissions from other players can be accessed here!

 - Any questions regarding claiming a player using your Pointercrate account or using the User Area should be directed to the staff at [Pointercrate Central](https://discord.gg/sQewUEB)!